I-Halder/a-solvable-generative-model-with-a-linear-one-step-denoiser/README.md

 # **A solvable generative model with a linear, one-step denoiser**
-This repository contains the code necessary to reproduce the results obtained by Indranil Halder in his recent paper - available [here](https://arxiv.org/pdf/2411.17807).
+This repository contains the code necessary to reproduce the results obtained by Indranil Halder in his recent paper - published at [ICML](https://openreview.net/forum?id=k4Q1ino3p0).

 ## Experiments